 The Guianan piedmont moist forest is a transitional ecoregion between the mountainous Pantepui forests and shrublands and Guianan highland moist forest and surrounding dry forests (Llanos) to the north and rain forests (Amazon Basin) to the south.
 Not only is there a strong north (dry) to south (wet) transition, but the gigantic tepui massifs that span the ecoregion also create their own weather and microclimates.

-The priority conservation actions for the next decade will be to: 1) provide financial incentive to retain existing forest outside and between protected areas; 2) provide a long term financial and management solution to the regions protected areas network; and 3) regulate local consumption of native species except where managed.
+The priority conservation actions for the next decade will be to 1) provide financial incentive to retain existing forest outside and between protected areas; 2) provide a long term financial and management solution to the region protected areas network; and 3) regulate local consumption of native species except where managed.

 - WWF.
 Northern South America: Guyana, Suriname, French Guiana, northern Brazil, and eastern Venezuela.